Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 1.7.23

-Apparently He may play as an ordinary child or chariot-driver, but whenever there is need, Lord Krishna shows His supremacy lifting Govardhana Hill or saving Pariksit Maharaja.
-Thus, Lord Krishna, out of transcendental affection for the Pandavas, played the role of maternal cousin, friend, counselor, messenger, benefactor, etc. This personal features of the Supreme Absolute Truth are so amazing that even exalted devotees like Kunti Devi admit to be bewildered at the sight of Krishna crying out of fear of Mother Yasoda, so what to speak of non-devotees who cannot even conceive the Supreme Truth as a person…
+Apparently, He may play as an ordinary child or chariot driver, but whenever there is a need, Lord Krishna shows His supremacy by lifting Govardhana Hill or saving Pariksit Maharaja.
+Thus, Lord Krishna, out of transcendental affection for the Pandavas, played the role of a maternal cousin, friend, counsellor, messenger, benefactor, etc. These personal features of the Supreme Absolute Truth are so amazing that even exalted devotees like Kunti Devi admit being bewildered at the sight of Krishna crying out of fear of Mother Yasoda, so what to speak of non-devotees who cannot even conceive the Supreme Truth as a person…

 Hare Krishna Hare Krishna Krishna Krishna Hare Hare